What Networking Really Looks Like (as told by 4 Lehigh students)

 Review the information and resources on the Handshake Networking tile

-Come to Career Lab (walk in hours) Monday - Friday, 10 am - 3 pm in 500 MG to get help building your LinkedIn profile, drafting messages to contacts or asking questions about how to utilize networking steps in your career exploration or internship and job search.
+Come to Career Lab (drop-in career question hours) Monday - Friday, 11 am - 4 pm in MG Hall Ste.
+500 during the semester to get help building your LinkedIn profile, drafting messages to contacts or asking questions about how to utilize networking steps in your career exploration or internship and job search.
+Throughout the summer Career Lab is held virtually.
+Visit Handshake events and search career lab for details.

 Join the community on Lehigh Connects to explore alumni profiles from industries, academic majors or positions of interest.
 Send messages and ask questions to get advice from professionals in careers that connect to your interests.